EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 ## 2.4 Upload the cluster configuration and start the cluster.

--  First dismount the mailbox database using Exchange Administrative Center or the following command in the Exchange Management Shell before starting the cluster.
+1. First dismount the mailbox database using **Exchange Administrative Center** or the following command in the **Exchange Management Shell** before starting the cluster:

 	      Dismount-Database –Identity <Mailbox database name>

--  Then in the Cluster Manager window, click the File menu, and then Apply the Configuration File.
-Click OK.
+2. Then in the Cluster Manager window, click **Apply the Configuration File**.
+Click **OK**.

-- Click OK.
+3. Click **OK**.

-- after the upload is complete, change to the Operation Mode.
+4. After the upload is complete, change to the **Operation mode**.

-- Right-click on the %failover_group% and select Start.
-Select the Primary Server to start the group on and click OK.
-The mailbox database will mount on this server.
-If the cluster is not running, click the Service menu, and then click Start Cluster.

- - Click OK.
+5. If the **%failover group%** is not running, click on the triangle icon (Start Group) button below the **Primary Server**'s column.
+You also may need to start each of the three new services the same way.
+Once all resources are started, the mailbox database will mount on this server and email clients can now connect.

 **Note**
+In the case that the **appli-check-service** fails or takes too long to start, start services.msc on the active server and ensure that all Exchange services are running automatically.
+Start all services that should be running.
+You can also check scrpl0 logs (C:\Program Files\EXPRESSCLUSTER\log) for troubleshooting help.

 There is no need to make changes to Microsoft Outlook or OWA.

 ## Testing Cluster Functionality

--  Move the failover group to the Standby Server.
+1. Move the **%failover group%** to the **Standby Server**.
 Monitor the failover process in the Cluster Manager window.
 Verify that email clients are still able to connect to the mailbox database.

--  Move back the failover group to the Primary Server.
+2. Move the **%failover group%** back to the **Primary Server**.
 Verify that email clients are still able to connect to the mailbox database.

- **Note:-**

-	 In the case that the appli-check-service fails, you will have to go to services.msc and ensure that all Exchange services are running automatically. and you can also check scrpl0(C:\Program Files\EXPRESSCLUSTER\log) logs for help.